mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 :::warning
 Some of the `moment` methods do not support scoped locales.
-To have a correct localization—you will have to manually update the global locale before updating it in `LocalizationProvider`.
+For accurate localization, you will have to manually update the global locale before updating it in `LocalizationProvider`.

 ```tsx
 function App({ children }) {